dashed-slug/wallets/readme.txt

 == Changelog ==

+= 4.0.6 =
+- Add: When unable to render a shortcode due to missing permissions or other problems, the error message displayed is now configurable via a WordPress filter.
+- Fix: The adapters list admin table no longer writes a warning to the logs if the total hot wallet balance is unavailable due to a bad network connection.
+- Add: The QR code in the `[wallets_deposit]` shortcode can contain a URI-style representation of the deposit address plus any optional payment id, if the coin adapter permits it.
+- Fix: Important bug with storing exchange rates from fixer.io to the DB, previously caused invalid exchange rates, now fixed.
+- Fix: The `[wallets_rates template="static"]` shortcode no longer displays an exchange rate of 1, between the selected fiat currency and itself.
+- Fix: Coin icons are now displayed in frontend UIs with the same size even if the files have different dimensions.

 = 4.0.5 =
 - Fix: Issue introduced in `4.0.0` that caused internal transactions to stay in pending state and not fail if there was not enough available balance.